-- Also in the novel Scott has shrunken to about three feet tall when he encounters a group of boys.
+- Scott has shrunken to about three feet tall when he encounters a group of boys.
 When they realize he's that "Shrinking Man" they want to take his pants off to see if EVERY part of him had shrunk.

 - Alas, Poor Villain: During his monologue at the end of the film, Scott says that he understands that the spider was also just trying to survive.

 - Bittersweet Ending/Downer Ending: Mileage will vary on which one this is.
 Scott's voice-over monologue at the end has him accepting the inevitable and reaffirming that no matter how small he is, he will still matter in this universe.
 That doesn't change the fact that he will eventually shrink to atomic size or worse, that his wife assumes that their cat had eaten him.

 - Cats Are Mean: You just knew that the cat was going to try to eat poor Scott when he got small enough.